 Arriva Trains cover much of Wales and for ticket reservations call 0870 9000 773.
 If you have mobility issue and need special assistance call 033 300 50 501 or 0845 758 5469 (Textphone).

 03457 48 49 50 (24-hour National Rail Enquiries line)

 0345 60 40 500 (National Rail Enquiries Welsh Language)

 0345 60 50 600 (Textphone)

-The Welsh section covered in this Greentraveller's Guide is shown in light green; the English section in dark green and yellow.
+The Welsh section of the Wye Valley in this Green Traveller's Guide and is shown in light green; the English section in dark green and yellow.

 Map supplied by Wye Valley AONB

 Words by Abigail Whyte.
 Film produced by Green Traveller.

 Artwork for Green Traveller's Guides by Tina Smith and Mark Edwards.